Are biodiesel and vegetable oil the same thing?

-If your car was made after 1993, the answer is no. If your car was made prior to 1993, the rubber fuel lines will probably have to be replaced.
+If your car was made prior to 1993, the rubber fuel lines will probably have to be replaced.
 One of the major advantages of using biodiesel is the fact that it can be used in existing diesel engines without negative impacts to operating performance.
 Biodiesel is the only alternative fuel for heavyweight vehicles that does not require any special injection or storage modifications.

 Can I run biodiesel in my gasoline engine?